Frequently Asked Questions

 2. Do I need NIH approval before submitting a budget exceeding $500,000 in annual direct costs?

-No. Because the NIH Director's Transformative Research Award RFA specifies that large budgets may be requested, prior NIH approval will NOT be required for submission of proposals with budgets exceeding $500,000 in direct costs.
+No. Because the NIH Director's Transformative Research Award funding opportunity specifies that large budgets may be requested, prior NIH approval will NOT be required for submission of proposals with budgets exceeding $500,000 in direct costs.

 3. Are indirect costs provided in the award?

 Yes.
-In addition to the direct costs, applicable facilities and administrative costs (indirect costs) are allowed and will be determined at the time of award based on the institution's negotiated rate.
+In addition to the direct costs, applicable facilities and administrative costs (indirect costs) are allowed and should be included in your budget as directed in the SF424 (R&R) Application Guide instructions.

 4. How much time/effort are recipients expected to devote?